 I started my career in IT doing end-user technical support, network design, and server support for small companies in the San Francisco Bay Area.
 I was into computer communications, however, long before I started my career.
 I operated a Bulletin Board System (BBS) on my Apple IIGS in the late 80’s, and was the technical manager of my college TV station during the early switch to digital.

 I have a Master of Science degree in Telecommunications Management from Golden Gate University.
 I hold CCIE #14023 in Routing/Switching and Security.
 I used to hold a JNCIE Service Provider certification (#2332), but due to my employment at Cisco I had to let it expire.
-I am also a Cisco Live Distinguished Speaker.
+I also have received the Cisco Live Distinguished Speaker speaker award several times, scoring in the top 10% of Cisco Live sessions as rated by attendees.
+Because I received several of these awards, I was inducted into the Cisco Live Distinguished Speaker Hall of Fame in 2020.